expo/expo/packages/expo-splash-screen/README.md

 #### `COVER` resize mode

-Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the device's screen.
+Scale the image uniformly (maintaining the image's aspect ratio) so that both the width and height of the image will be equal to or larger than the corresponding dimension of the device's screen.

 | Android                                                   | iOS                                                        |
 |-----------------------------------------------------------|------------------------------------------------------------|